 Fly stage – lasts 2-4 days (glowworm flies cannot feed, they exist simply to mate and produce eggs to begin the next generation).

-When you’re looking for places to see glow worms in New Zealand, it’s important to keep bright lights to a minimum.
+Yes!
+They’ll stop glowing if the conditions aren’t perfect!
+When you’re looking for places to see glow worms in New Zealand, and the best time to see glow worms, it’s important to keep bright lights to a minimum.
 If the glow worms feel like there is too much light around them, they’ll turn off their glow to preserve energy.

 It’s better to use a torch that has a red light as this allows you to be able to see where you’re going but without disturbing the glow worms.
 It’s also thought that sudden loud sounds will make them glow brighter before they switch off, although I haven’t seen this myself.

 You’ll never find a lone glow worm.
-They live a lot longer and happier in big groups, or colonies.
+The glow worms in New Zealand live a lot longer and happier in big groups, or colonies, which is why you’re able to see whole caves full of them!
 The glow worms in New Zealand live in much bigger colonies than the glow worms found in Australia.

 Image by Mount Tamborine glow worm caves (not one of the places to see glow worms in New Zealand)